Hexagonal Warping Control of Exceptional Points in Topological Insulator--Ferromagnetic Heterojunctions: Emergence of exceptional points at topological insulator-ferromagnet junction

 As we discussed, we consider a TI–FM junction.
 Importantly, for the TI, we consider a hexagonally-warped surface state.
 This is described by the following Hamiltonian proposed by Fu~\cite{fu2009hexagonal},

 The first term represents the linear-in-momentum term with a Fermi velocity $\alpha$, with $k_x-k_y$ being the in-plane momenta.
 The second term corresponds to the hexagonal warping with strength $\lambda$.
 The warping term is invariant under three-fold rotations and plays an essential role to accurately describe the Fermi surfaces of rhombohedral bismuth based topological insulators~\cite{fu2009hexagonal,basak2011spin}.
+A comparison of the circular ($\lambda=0$) and hexagonal warped ($\lambda=1$) fermi surface is shown in Fig.~\ref{Fermi_surface}.
+At higher energies the warping becomes more pronounced and leads to the characteristic snowflake shape.

 Including the self-energy of the FM lead, the complete junction can be represented by the following effective NH Hamiltonian,